Tennessee Mesothelioma Lawyer

 Oak Ridge Reservation is a U.S. Department of Energy facility near Knoxville that has been on the Superfund list since 1989.
 Founded to process nuclear materials for the Manhattan Project, the site still operates today.
 Hazardous wastes, including asbestos, have contaminated areas throughout the site, prompting ongoing cleanup efforts.

-Occupations at Risk for Asbestos Exposure
+Which Occupations Have Risk of Asbestos Exposure in Tennessee?

 Fields associated with occupational asbestos exposure in Tennessee include the following:

-Paper Mill Workers:
+Paper Mill Workers in Tennessee

 Many paper mills used asbestos in their machinery and as part of the paper manufacturing process.
 Tennessee’s many paper mills that may have exposed workers to asbestos include Evergreen Packaging Company, International Paper Company, Tennessee River Pulp & Paper, Bowater Paper Mill, Mead Paper Mill, and Calhoun Paper Mill.

-Power Company Employees:
+Tennessee Power Company Employees

 Power plants used asbestos to insulate vital equipment like turbines, generators, and boilers from extreme temperatures.
 Employers like the Tennessee Valley Authority, Bristol Gas and Electric Company, Chattanooga Electric Company, Tennessee Eastern Electric Company, and Knoxville Electric Light and Power Company may have exposed workers to asbestos.

-Automotive Industry Workers:
+Automotive Industry Workers in Tennessee

 Tennessee has been home to several plants that make car and truck parts for companies like Ford and Firestone, including the Hoover Ball Bearing Company.
 These plants used asbestos in their equipment, potentially exposing employees to deadly fibers during the course of their work.